Griffon Hoverwork: Civil

 In 1983, Griffon Hoverwork supplied the South Coast hovercraft operator Hovertravel with the first of their AP1-88 hovercraft; these were used to ferry passengers between Southsea and the Isle of Wight up until 2016.
 Hovertravel elected to replace its AP1-88 fleet with a pair of Griffon Hoverwork's 12000TD hovercraft, known as Solent Flyer and Island Flyer, which have been in operation since then.

 In 2000, Griffon Hoverwork supplied the Royal National Lifeboat Institution (RNLI), a UK based charity dedicated to saving lives at sea, with its first hovercraft.
 Two years later, the RNLI began operating a fleet of seven 470TD hovercraft, known as the H class.
 These are typically used for search and rescue over coastal terrain, including mud flats and quicksand.

 In 2008, a Griffon 380TD entered service with Avon Fire and Rescue Service.

 In 2010, a single 8000TD was bought for use at Singapore's Changi Airport.

+In 2022, three 12000TD Mark.2s were bought for use on the route between Oita Airport and Oita City, Japan.